Someone Wake Up Andrew Wiggins

 “There are some things that I need out of him and that is the commitment to be a better player than you are today.”

 We’ve been waiting for Andrew Wiggins to become a better player too.
-We have been patient but pretty soon the rubber will meet the road.
-If the Wolves don’t make the playoffs, Andrew Wiggins has to be re-evaluated.
+We have been patient.
+The time has come.
+Andrew Wiggins has to be re-evaluated.

 The Jimmy Butler Flu